 It doesn’t help you to create a balanced diet if you don’t know how much of a certain vitamin or nutrient you’re getting in a powder.
 Sometimes, with proprietary blends, you don’t even know which minerals you’re eating in a product.

-Also, the more expensive an ingredient is, the less of it you might be getting with a proprietary blend.
+Also, the more expensive an ingredient is, the less you might get with a proprietary blend.
 So try to stay away from these products.

 You should remember that greens powders are not replacements for real vegetables but supplements.
 While they benefit you by boosting immunity and reducing the risk of serious illnesses, it truly helps you more to get your main greens from whole food veggies.

-Eating natural vegetables is an excellent way for you to know precisely which greens you’re eating and how much.
+Eating natural vegetables is an excellent way to know precisely which greens you eat and how much.
 So continue to eat plenty of fresh, whole vegetables with every meal.
-A well-balanced, plant-based variety in your meals contains a more complete amount of required vitamins and minerals.
+A well-balanced, plant-based variety in your meals contains a complete amount of required vitamins and minerals.

 Drinking too much of one kind of green can also create an imbalance or deficiency in other areas.
 So, by all means, add greens powder to your regimen.
 This helps if you’re not getting enough greens.
 Just use this supplement in moderation.